NL33/electron-git/z-github-interaction/z-github-connection-work.md

 **Work On Connecting the App to Github**
+*Overview*
+Update note: Monday, August 2, 2021: I put this file together when I was assuming that github would be the prime place to share the work you do with the desktop app.
+Since then, I have focused more on discourse as the place to share your work.
+So I have not pursued the below.
+This could still be relevant to provide a simple place to backup apps.

 *Status*
 Works to push to github if:
 --already set up remote on github